** THE VILLA DES CROIX PICPOUL BELOW HAS ALAS NOW ALL GONE AND WE CANNOT OBTAIN MORE! **

 The climate here is tempered by marine mists and breezes.
 This marine influence is extremely important as it plays the role of a heat accumulator that limits daily temperature swings, namely the temperature rising during the day and falling at night.
 Picpoul is an old Languedoc grape variety that has been found on the banks of Lake Thau for many hundreds of years; this late-ripening grape variety, planted in a dry climate, takes advantage of the humidity of the late season to complete its maturation.

 For a little more detail, see the data sheet from the producers themselves.

 Picpoul matures very slowly.
 It is usually picked in late September/early October, after the red varieties.
 This wine has a brilliant, pale yellow colour with green hues.
 The aromas are very fresh on the nose, with delicate white flowers (aubepine).
 The palate is lively and fresh with zesty lemon flavours.
 It then finishes on a mineral and salty note.
 An ideal partner to shellfish, grilled fish and sushi.

-Awarded 97 points and Outstanding status by Decanter (www.decanter.com) in their April 2019 edition article: Decanter buyer's guide: Australian Chardonnay (see blue link below).
+Awarded 96 points and Outstanding status by Decanter in their January 2020 edition article, The Most Exciting Wines of 2019 (see blue link below).

 NB: previously called the Xanadu Estate Chardonnay, recently renamed by the producer!